The Number One HR Solution on Salesforce

 What Are the Benefits of Diversity?

 Have you ever caught yourself getting the same meal at a restaurant over and over again?
 People tend to stick to what they know.
 And many do the same in business.
-However, adding diversity to the workplace is not only fairer for employees, but also benefits businesses.
+However, adding diversity to the workplace and getting rid of favoritism are not only fairer for employees, but also benefits businesses.
 Diverse teams are more efficient, naturally have a wider range of skills, and boost companies’ overall profits and revenues.
 Here are seven benefits of a diverse workplace:

 1) Better Decision Making